gimpfenlord/docker_backup/README.md

 ## Configuration

-Adjust the following variables within the script (`docker-backup.py`) to match your environment:
+Adjust the following variables within the script (`docker-backup.py`) to match your environment.

 ### Paths and Stacks
 | Variable | Description | Default Value |